 - Examples: Babolat VS Touch

-- multifilament strings - multifilament strings - i.e. made of many very thin filaments surrounded by a thin outer coating - they have properties similar to natural strings - they are comfortable and dynamic, provide good ball feel and maintain the tension very well - their basic disadvantage is low durability
+- multifilament strings - multifilament strings - i.e. made of many fragile filaments surrounded by a thin outer coating - they have properties similar to natural lines - they are comfortable and dynamic, provide a good ball feel and maintain the tension very well - their primary disadvantage is low durability

 - Examples: Babolat Xcell, Wilson NXT Tour

-- synthetic strings - synthetic gut strings - strings made of nylon / polyamide fibers - are usually based on a single core wrapped in additional fibers and covered with an outer layer or layers that increase strength.
-The strings are very popular and inexpensive, with reasonable and balanced parameters - good dynamics and comfort.
+- Synthetic strings - synthetic gut strings - strings made of nylon/polyamide fibres - are usually based on a single core wrapped in additional fibres and covered with an outer layer or layers that increase strength.
+The strings are prevalent and inexpensive, with reasonable and balanced parameters - good dynamics and comfort.

 - Examples: Gamma Advantage, Babolat N.VY